OpenStarscape/starscape-protocol/session/seqpacket.md

 ## Specification

 All of the above-described sequenced packet transports can be used with no further specification to support the Changeable Properties Protocol.

-## History

-The following is the history of this document as recommended by the GNU Free Documentation License:

-* Initially written as "Session layer for changing properties protocol over sequenced packets protocols" by Alexander Logan Martin on March 20 2020.
-Not published.
-* Generally revised and placed under the GNU Free Documentation License as "Session layer for Changeable Properties Protocol over sequenced packet transports" by Alexander Logan Martin on March 21 2020.
-Published [via GitHub](https://github.com/OpenStarscape/protocol) by the OpenStarscape team.